spencerbraun/stats_notes/CS230/Deep_Learning.md

 * Taking a picture, make it beautiful
 * Data - any data
 * Input is a content image and style image - want the ouput to be a generated image that is the content image in the style of the style image
+* We use a pretrained network on ImageNet - already extracts import information from images.
 * Architecture - content is probably something you can get from lower level encoding of a good network.
 We use a pre-trained model because it extracts important information from images.
 Extract a content vector C. Feed in the style image, and find a deeper encoding to find a Gram matrix - style S. For image generation - feed in random image, pull out content CG and style SG, compute loss.
 After many iterations should get image with altered style.
 Loss: $L = ||Style_S - Style_G||_2^2 + ||Content_C - Content_G||_2^2$
 * The parameters are not being tuned - the network is fixed.
-It’s the pixels that are tweaked to minimize the loss functions - $\frac{dL}{dx}$
+It’s the pixels that are tweaked to minimize the loss functions - $\frac{dL}{dx}$.
+We leverage the knowledge of the pretrained model to extract the content of content image and style of the style image.

 ### Trigger Word Detection